-Some 70 employees lost there jobs from that period up till 1986, when the brand name “Energic” was sold and ETS.
+Some 70 employees lost their jobs from that period up till 1986, when the brand name “Energic” was sold and ETS.
 Patissier was closed its gates for the final time.
-This brought to a close over 40 years of successful ground breaking trading, with many industry firsts and innovations that held the Energic brand at the top of its markets for some 56 years.
+This brought to a close over 40 years of successful groundbreaking trading, with many industry firsts and innovations that held the Energic brand at the top of its markets for some 56 years.

 Read more about the Energic factory history here.